If you’re traveling with a pet or service animal on an ANA-operated flight, we are happy to provide you with assistance.

 Alert dogs are allowed into the aircraft cabin.

-Psychiatric/ Emotional Support Dog: According to the US Air Carrier Access Act, customers wishing to board with a psychiatric/emotional support dog must provide documentation that is current (no older than one year from the date of the flight) and written on the official letterhead of a licensed mental health professional or a medical doctor specifically treating the passenger’s mental or emotional disorder.
+Psychiatric service dog/ Emotional Support Dog: According to the US Air Carrier Access Act, customers wishing to board with a psychiatric service dog/emotional support dog must provide documentation that is current (no older than one year from the date of the flight) and written on the official letterhead of a licensed mental health professional or a medical doctor specifically treating the customer’s mental or emotional disorder.

 It should state the following:

-You also can download and use the designated Psychiatric/Emotional Support Dog Application.
+You also can download and use the designated Psychiatric service dog/Emotional Support Dog Application.

 We also request that you submit the ID card issued by the assistance dog training facility / trainer or another piece of documentation certifying your dog's status as an assistance dog.

 It's required to be issued by the dog training facility accredited by Assistance Dog International (ADI) or International Guide Dog Federation (IGDF), otherwise to be issued by Canadian State government.

 Please either email or fax your completed Service Dog Behavior and Training Attestation Form and ID Card or other piece of documentation to the ANA Disability Desk (Japan) or Customer Service Center (US) at least 96 hours prior to the scheduled departure time of the first flight within your itinerary.